 Cinnamon10 of 19

-Cinnamon is considered a power food because of its ability to slow the release of arachidonic acid from cells placing into the anti-inflammatory category of food.
-Also, when you season higher carbohydrate foods with cinnamon it may also help to stabilize blood sugar levels.
-When it comes to competition, cinnamon is considered a powerful antioxidant.
-When compared to other spices, cinnamon actually prevented oxidative stress more effectively.
+Cinnamon is considered a power food because of its ability to slow the release of arachidonic acid from cells, making it an anti-inflammatory food.
+Also, when you season higher carbohydrate foods with cinnamon it may help to stabilize blood sugar levels.

 Avocados11 of 19